ArtOfCode-/concaten/README.md

 - [x] `ctn_object.h` - 0.1
   The building block of the language.
 Even lambdas are manipulatable objects.
 Can store any type of data,
     because Concaten is dynamically typed, after all.
+- [x] `data_stack.h` - 0.2
+  The central data stack.
+Contains intermediary results; words pull their arguments from it and push their
+    results to it.